toshiokk/ucon/README.md

         - 8x16 ASCII, 16x16 Unicode font
     - Built in Japanese IME(Input Method) with canna dictionary.
     - Screen rotation support (You can use your monitor as "portrait").
+    - Change font size and rotation on the fly.

 ### What is UCON
 - Started based on JFBTERM.